Felted Wool Wall Hangings

 A sampling of works by Karen Anne Baldauski

 ENTANGLED, ENDANGERED LOON: 96" X 44" X 1/4".
 The loon in this very large felted wool wall hanging depicts the dire circumstance of entanglement in cast off monofilament fishing line often discovered in lakes..
 In the sea, whales too can become entangled in floating rope attached to lobster buoys and mooring balls which puts them at great risk.
-Our fishermen and federal regulators are also entangled in constant battle with one another in efforts to reach reasonable guidelines for not only preservation of endangered species but also, preservation of the livelihoods of so many people who depend upon harvest from the sea.
-NFS at this time.
+Our fishermen and federal regulators are also entangled in constant battle with one another in efforts to reach reasonable guidelines for not only preservation of endangered species but also, preservation of the livelihoods of so many people who depend upon harvest from the sea. $18,000.

 ENTANGLED WHALE wall hanging is also 96" x 44" x 1/4".
 This wall hanging is part of a duo concerned with dangers to our wildlife.
 Karen is a Registered Maine Guide and is very aware of things that can be done to help avoid endangerment. $18,000.